techiediaries/blog/_posts/2018-01-26-developing-games-with-react-redux-and-svg-part-1.markdown

 ## Creating SVG Components with React

 As you will see in this series, creating SVG components with React is quite easy.
 In reality, there is almost no difference between creating a React component with HTML and with SVG.
-Basically, the only differences are that SVG introduces new elements and that these elements are plotted in an SVG canvas.
+Basically, the only differences are that SVG introduces new elements and that these elements are drawn in an SVG canvas.

 Nevertheless, before creating your components with SVG and React, a quick review on SVG may be useful.